MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11ddiarg_createunorderedaccessview.md

+### -field hDrvResource

+[in] A handle to the unordered access block.

+### -field Format

+[in] A DXGI_FORMAT-typed value that indicates the pixel format of the unordered access block.

+### -field ResourceDimension

+[in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff541810">D3D10DDIRESOURCE_TYPE</a>-typed value that indicates the resource type and dimensionality of the unordered access block.
+The Direct3D runtime will never set <b>ResourceDimension</b> to D3D10DDIRESOURCE_TEXTURECUBE.

 ### -field Buffer

 [in] If the value in the <b>ResourceDimension</b> member is set to D3D10DDIRESOURCE_BUFFER, a member in the union that is contained in D3D11DDIARG_CREATEUNORDEREDACCESSVIEW that can hold a <a href="..\d3d10umddi\ns-d3d10umddi-d3d11ddiarg_buffer_unorderedaccessview.md">D3D11DDIARG_BUFFER_UNORDEREDACCESSVIEW</a> structure for a buffer.